pingcap/docs/dev/how-to/maintain/backup-and-restore/br.md

 According to the backup sub-command, two types of backup logic are available:

-- Full backup: BR traverses all the tables and constructs the KV ranges to be backed up according to each table.
+- Full backup: BR traverses all the tables and constructs the KV range to be backed up according to every table.
 - Single table backup: BR constructs the KV range to be backed up according a single table.

-Finally, BR collects the KV range to be backed up and sends the complete backup requests to the TiKV nodes in the cluster.
+Finally, BR collects the KV range to be backed up and sends the complete backup request to the TiKV node of the cluster.

 The structure of the request: